finestnothing/notes_collection/Cards/sourdough_bread.md

 19. Remove lid from dutch oven
 20. Bake for another 40 minutes (until golden brown)
 21. Let cool for at least one hour

-- 20220108 Notes
-	- Feed sourdough starter, leave out for 24 hours before starting the recipe.
-It should be bubbly/glutenny
-	- Bake for ~50-60 minutes after taking the top off of the crock pot
-	- Definitely use bread flour